FlyingJalapeno/iOS-Best-Practices/README.md

 These types of classes provide structure to your business rules and workflows and encapsulate that behavior into a concrete object while providing a standard API for progress, cancelation, and errors.

 ### Global Access
+In general global access should be avoided when possible.
+Sometimes it appropriate - one example is a user session which may be needed by many classes in an app.
+It can be overkill to pass this as a initializer parameter in every class, so this is a good candidate for global access.

-### Singletons
+#### Singletons
+The most common way to provide global access.
 Singletons should be used sparingly.
-Refrain from having any view controller or view singletons - most of the time you can
+Refrain from having any view controller or view singletons - most of the time you can scope the behavior to specific class or a category (add a UIViewController category).
+Many times a singleton sees like a good idea, but eventually you may need "2" of that object - and many assumptions your code made will be wrong.
+Singletons also make unit testing much harder.

-### App Delegate
+#### App Delegate
+It is common for people to use the App Delegate as a singleton - which in turn leads to the app delegate containing and externalizing objects that are not its responsibility.
+Many times people do this to get a reference to the entry point of the view(controller) hierarchy - try creating a purpose built object for this instead.

+#### NSObject Categories
+Adding categories to NSObject usually is a bad idea - since almost everything is an NSObject.
+Try to better scope your code.

 ## Object Collaboration
 ### Types of communication